MQTT is primarily a M2M protocol. It was originally designed for send sensor data from a remote oil field.

 - If you were monitoring a door (open/close) it might remain closed all day.
-However it might be important that you knew within seconds if the door status had changed.
+However it might be important that you knew within seconds if the door status has changed.

-With this in mind You have two important things to consider.
+With this in mind the two important things to consider are.

 - The sensor scanning interval